jhwohlgemuth/pwsh-prelude/README.md

 PowerShell is not limited to purely functional programming like Haskell or confined to a browser like Elm.
 Interacting with the host computer (and other computers) is a large part of PowerShell’s power and purpose.
 A prelude for PowerShell should be more than “just” a library of utility functions – it should also help “fill the gaps” in the language that one finds after constant use, within and beyond<sup>[[5]](#footnotes)</sup> the typical use cases.

+This module provides functional programming patterns for scripting within a [ubiquitous terminal](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-7).
+It encourages you to embrace experimentation, put away the black boxes<sup>[[6]](#footnotes)</sup>, and take control of your productivity.
-This module is meant to be imported every time you open a terminal via your Windows Terminal `$PROFILE`. [**I certainly do**](https://github.com/jhwohlgemuth/env/tree/master/dev-with-windows-terminal).
+> For maximum effectiveness, it is recommended that you add `Import-Module -Name pwsh-prelude` to your Windows Terminal `$PROFILE`. [**I certainly do**](https://github.com/jhwohlgemuth/env/tree/master/dev-with-windows-terminal).

 Naturally, it has ***ZERO external dependencies***<sup>[[2]](#footnotes)</sup> and (mostly) works on Linux<sup>[[3]](#footnotes)</sup> ;)

-If you love functional programming patterns, scripting languages, and [ubiquitous terminals](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-7)...this module might have something for you!

 > "It is almost like he just browsed the [awesome-powershell](https://github.com/janikvonrotz/awesome-powershell) repository, read some Powershell scripting blogs, and then added all his favorite functions and aliases into a grab-bag module..."
 *- Anonymous*